Skip To Main Content

 MEAL ACCOUNT DEPOSITS

 Money can be sent in cash or check form to the schools.
+Please make checks out to "(school name) Cafeteria."

 • It must be sealed in an envelope with the students name and amount enclosed.